 - Sun-sensitive Transition Lenses – These are your photochromic lenses in which darken when exposed to UV rays.
 Eyeglasses.com carries the Transitions brand of photochromic lenses just like most retailers do, but the big difference here is that they carry four types of Transition Lenses.
 They have your standard Transition Signature lens that most retailers carry, but they also have the really dark XTRActive lenses, the Vantage polarized darkening lens, and the Transitions Drivewear designed for driving in low light conditions.
 You have many options, but it boils down to what you are going to be using for glasses for.
 Some Transition lenses are not available in all lens materials.

 - Tinted Lenses for Sunglasses – If you are looking to get prescription sunglasses then this is the way to go.
 Tinted prescription lenses can provide you with comfort from the bright sunlight as well as protect you from the harmful UV rays from the sun.
 You have many options for color and shade options to pick from but you can put in a special request if you want to.
-Eyeglasses.com is able to accommodate most special request for tinted lenses.
+Eyeglasses.com is able to accommodate most special requests for tinted lenses.

 - Polarized Sunglasses – If you want an additional level of protection from sunlight, polarized lenses can give you protection from the harsh glare reflecting off of horizontal surfaces such as large bodies of water, the ground, sand, or the hood of a car.
 You can get polarized lenses in gray, brown and green, some lenses come with an anti-reflective coating for additional protection.
 Polarized lenses cannot be customized in different shades.